PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 explicit resolver because it alone consumes the candidate-wide allowed consumer set.

+Float apply dispatch now maps the four common-signature Unary, Swish, Softmax, and Dequantize operations.
+An import-time invariant matches simple and contextual applier kinds against the union of input-contract kinds.
+Leaky, Split, and Add keep their one-time application sets.
+Adapter-liveness and recursive input-plan walking moved out of the candidate loop into top-level helpers, avoiding per-candidate closure creation.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;
 all-Pad keeps its minimum-arity guard, and Slice/Split/Add keep their